hyorangnavi/finance-smart-contract/README.md

     price = reserves['_reserve0']/reserves['_reserve1']

+We would like a nodejs script which we can run in crontab to calculate APY for each Hypervisor based on above calculation.
+It should use filesystem io to open a historical_apy.json file which contains json
+    [{"apy":92, "timestamp": 1619354994}, {"apy":...]
+append a new `[{"apy":92, "timestamp": 1619354994}` to the json and write to the file.

+We can use this infura account fc118b097c7944e1ba44a1d21684536f 'https://mainnet.infura.io/v3/fc118b097c7944e1ba44a1d21684536f', the Uniswap Factory artifact included in this repo and the Uniswap Factory address included at bottom of this readme.

  ##### Filling in the bars
  Filled in vs unfulled portion of meter chart should represent historical highest APY of that asset in relation to the highest APY offered at the moment

-   [Description to come]
+ We would like to use the historal_apy.json for this purpose.

 #### Gauge Chart

 ##### Total Active Visors
-  Fraction of visors with non-negative balances of each asset [Description to come]
+  Fraction of visors with non-zero balances of each asset

+  We can utilize VisorFactory.instanceCount and VisorFactory.instanceAt to retrieve addresses of all available visors.
+  We would like a nodejs script which we can run in crontab to pull this data for each Visor, for each asset ( USDT, USDC, DAI, VISR-ETH) and save to a json file in same manner as APY calculation.

 ##### Total Minted Visors
-  Total minted nfts available from VisorFactory's nft interfacce ( see etherscan) VisorFactory also emits events on minting [Description to come]
+  We can utilize VisorFactory.instanceCount

 ##### Percentage = (Total Active Visors/Total Minted Visors)
- [Description to come]
+   Total Active Visors versus Total Minted Visors

 ##### Total Active Visors
- [Description to come]
+   All Visors with non-zero balance

 #### Donut
 ##### Amount of assets in each Pool
-  7th return value of hypervisor.getHypervisorData ( see etherscan)
+  7th return value of hypervisor.getHypervisorData
- [Description to come]

 ##### Total Locked Value in all pools
   translate to $-values
- [Description to come]
+  Use Uniswap prices as needed

 #### Stacked Area
 ##### Historical Asset APY (timing each daily average)